HossamZakariaSannad/TasksManagmentSystem/README.md

 ## 🎯 Key Problems Addressed & Solutions

-This tool tackles several key challenges, now with AI support:
+This tool tackles several key challenges:

 1.  **Unorganized Task Submission:**
     * **Solution:** Centralizes all task submissions in one platform for easy access, review, and management.